skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

     Please report any `bugs <https://github.com/skypilot-org/skypilot/issues>`_ and
     `reach out to us <http://slack.skypilot.co>`_ for feature requests.

-SkyPilot tasks can be deployed on your private on-prem or cloud Kubernetes clusters.
+SkyPilot tasks can be run on your private on-prem or cloud Kubernetes clusters.
 The Kubernetes cluster gets added to the list of "clouds" in SkyPilot and SkyPilot tasks can be submitted to your Kubernetes cluster just like any other cloud provider.